100+ video editing terms you need to know

 Roll

-The term roll comes from analog rolls of film.
-For digital video, roll refers to memory cards or specific types of footage, such as a-roll or b-roll.
+Roll is another one of those video editing terms with throwback origins.
+The term is derived from analog rolls of film.
+However, in the digital video era, roll refers to memory cards or specific types of footage, such as a-roll or b-roll.

 Rotoscoping

-A version of a video or film after the first round of editing is called a rough cut.
+A rough cut is the version of a video or film after the first editing round.

 Rule of Thirds

-The Rule of Thirds divides an image with invisible lines into 9 equal sections with two horizontal and two vertical lines.
-The human eye is naturally drawn to where the lines intersect.
-The Rule of Thirds is used when filming to aesthetically align subjects in a shot.
+The Rule of Thirds invisibly divides an image into 9 equal sections with two horizontal and two vertical lines, similar to a tic-tac-toe layout.
+This rule is used because the human eye is naturally drawn to the point where the lines intersect.
+In fact, in filmmaking, the Rule of Thirds is used to align subjects in a shot in a more aesthetically pleasing way.

 S